AlabastTheSane/empyrean-modlist/README.md

 Meditate with Paarthurnax - Paarthurnax is a Dragon as old as Alduin, but you can only meditate on three words of power.
 With [Rotmulaag](https://www.nexusmods.com/skyrimspecialedition/mods/3854), you can now meditate on all of the shouts available, providing unique bonuses when those shouts are used.

+Followers - What adventure would be complete without companions to share in the triumphs and failures?
+[Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), everyone's favorite blue Khajiit, [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), a nerdy Imperial Scholar who grows in power alongside you, [Daegon](https://www.nexusmods.com/skyrimspecialedition/mods/78745), an Altmer Princess, willing to accompany you to the darker side of Skyrim, [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278), the firey Bosmer archer, [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874), the quirky Dwemechanic, [Gore](https://www.nexusmods.com/skyrimspecialedition/mods/85298), a Nord warrior with a troubled past, and [Xelzaz](https://www.nexusmods.com/skyrimspecialedition/mods/62893), the Argonian Lawman for House Telvanni

 # Final Notes

 Currently, Empyrean is in a beta state.
 This means there may be bugs.
 My plan is to get the feedback I need to filter out the bugs, and have them fixed, and a streamlined list available.